Saxon2771/ICT111-HEHe-MVP/docs/mvp-feature-list.md

 The first version of the Smart Classroom Attendance System will focus on the core attendance process:

 1. User Login
-2. QR Code Generation
+2. Password Generation
-3. QR Code Scanning
+3. Input Password
 4. Automatic Attendance Recording
 5. Attendance Dashboard
 6. Attendance History